Bitters are trans-formative…

 D. Randy West

-I had a couple of really good accounts in St. Barts & St, Maarten but it also gave me the opportunity to spend a lot of time visiting with my traveling, sailing and surfing companion of many years D. Randy West.
-He was there quite a lot on the various sailboats he captianed and it was his home base for a number of years.
+I had a number of really good accounts in St. Barts & St. Maarten but it also gave me the opportunity to spend a lot of time visiting with my traveling, sailing and surfing companion of many years D. Randy West.
+He was there quite a lot on the various sailboats he captained and it was his home base for 3 decades.

 He was a great story teller and could spin yarns in a number of different accents.
-In early 1981 we opted to spending the winter in the Eastern Caribbean and started the trip off in St. Thomas.
-We surfed, dove and sailed for a week or so with champion swimmer Pam Lowenhaupt and her boyfiend.
+In early 1981 we opted to spend the winter in the Eastern Caribbean and started the trip off in St. Thomas.
+We surfed, dove and sailed for a week or so with champion swimmer Pam Lowenhaupt and her boyfriend.

-I can distinctly remember us hitch hiking on Skyline Drive to Hull Bay to catcha a swell.
+I can distinctly remember us hitch hiking on Skyline Drive to Hull Bay one day early in the trip to catch a a swell.
 We ended up in the back of a truck with 3 Rastafarians who were for the most part genial.
 Of course, there was pot being passed about and the subject got around to religion.
 One of the Rastas told us we were “whodevils” and that Jah proclaimed death to all the oppressors!
-Randy in his best West Indian brogue came back with “I ain’t no whodevil… Jah say death to all the oppressors black and white”!
+Randy in his best West Indian brogue came back with “I ain’t no whodevil!
+Jah say death to all the oppressors black and white”!
 Lord almighty that broke the ice.

 Randy was most famous for and known around the world as the Godfather of Caribbean Multihull Sailing.
 He was closely associated with Catamarans of Peter Spronk and especially Ppalu which he actually helped launch in the late 70s shortly after graduating from college.
 It was always his favorite and he actually bought Ppalu 4 or 5 years ago but that is another story.

-After moving to Colorado I had only been in touch with Randy a few times but would look him up on the intenet.
-A while back I woke up in the middle of the night and I just got to thinking I wonder what Randy is up to so I did a google searcg.
-It was a very depressing search as I was surprised to learn that he had passed away a couple of years ago.
-Never thought he would beat me to the grave as he always seemed bigger than life itself.
+After moving to Colorado I had only been in touch with Randy a few times but would look him up on the internet to see what he was up to.
+A while back I woke up in the middle of the night and I just got to thinking let’s check on Randy and did a google search.
+The results were very depressing as I was surprised to learn that he had passed away a few years back.
+I never thought he would beat me to the grave as he always seemed bigger than life itself.
 An incredible character and fantastic friend, I am certain there are many that miss him as I do!

 A Bottle of “Rhum” and a Lime

-Jimmy Buffet spent a lot of time in St. Barts one of the French Islands of note in the Leeward Islands (he owned a home there).
-I can’t help but think that when he wrote Banana Republics, he was talking about the Le Select Bar and the cocktail “Ti’ Punch” as it is the classic drink of the French West Indies and litterally as described “A Bottle of Rhum and a Lime” (rather than in bars of the Latin Countries as the song implies).
+Jimmy Buffet spent a lot of time on St. Barts a French Island of note where he owned a home and the best night club in the Caribbean.
+I can’t help but think that when he wrote Banana Republics, he was talking about the Le Select Bar and the cocktail “Ti’ Punch” as it is the classic drink of the French West Indies and literally as described “A Bottle of Rhum and a Lime” (rather than in bars of the Latin Countries as the song implies).
+Plus Le Select was the home of many expatriates from all over the world.

-It is a simple cocktail made with a teaspoon or less of a sugar syrup called Petit Canne (BG Reynolds Demerara works fine), a quarter sized slice of lime.
-It’s meant to be made with Rhum Agricole made from sugar cane juice rather than molases.
+It is a simple cocktail made with a teaspoon or less of a sugar syrup called Petit Canne (BG Reynolds Demerara works fine) and a quarter sized slice of lime rind mulled together and then stirred with Agricole Rhum.
+Rhum Agricole is made from sugar cane juice rather than molasses and has a earthy note to it.
 It is sensational with La Favorite Rhum Agricole Blanc which has a lot of funk in the nose… It is called a Grande Punch when using an Aged Agricole Rhum… Adding 2-3 drops of lime bitters will even make it better.
 Also if you don’t have Agricole Rhum handy any aged Rum will make a fine Grande Punch.

 It’s also fantastic with my friend Robert Dawson’s, Kohana Agricole Rhum from the Manulele Distillery on Oahu.
 If you are going to Hawaii anytime soon make sure you include a visit to this incredible distillery… Robert is a true artisan and doing great things in HI.